Degrees and Programs Offered

 1. Special University-Wide Programs

-Gonzaga makes available special programs for selected students in all of its schools and college.
-Further information on the following programs can be obtained from the director of the program.
+Gonzaga makes available special programs for selected students in all of its Schools and the College.
+Further information on the following programs can be obtained from the director of the respective program.

-- Study Abroad Program: An academic year, semester or summer program in Florence, Italy.
-Sponsored programs for the semester and/or summer are also available in the following countries: Australia, British West Indies, China, Costa Rica, El Salvador, England, France, Japan, Mexico, Netherlands, and Spain.
-In addition, we have several summer faculty led programs.
+- Study Abroad Program: Gonzaga provides students with an opportunity to spend an academic year, semester or summer program in Florence, Italy.
+Sponsored programs for the semester and/or summer are also available in the following countries: Australia, British West Indies, China, Columbia, Costa Rica, El Salvador, England, France, Japan, Mexico, Netherlands, and Spain.
+In addition, several summer faculty led programs are also offered on sufficient demand.

-- Honors Program: A special curriculum for academically gifted undergraduates; specific requirements vary from school to school.
-Upon graduation, students in this program receive their degree with a special Honors designation.
+- Honors Program: A special curriculum for academically gifted undergraduates: Specific requirements vary from school to school.
+Upon graduation, students in this program receive their degree an Honors designation.
+For further information on degree requirements refer to: http://www.gonzaga.edu/Academics/Undergraduate/Special-Programs/Honors/Honors-Academics.asp.

-- Hogan Entrepreneurial Leadership Program: A special four year curriculum for students of exceptional ability that immerses undergraduates in the concepts and practices of creating new commercial and social enterprises.
-Students in this program graduate with a major in an academic field of their choosing as well as a Concentration in Entrepreneurial Leadership.
+- Hogan Entrepreneurial Leadership Program: a special four-year curriculum for students of exceptional ability that immerses undergraduates in the concepts and practices of creating new commercial and social enterprises.
+Students in this program graduate with a major in an academic field of their choosing as well as a minor in Entrepreneurial Leadership.

-- International Students Programs: An office which provides information on the academic programs of Gonzaga University to students and educators overseas, and provides a wide range of social, cultural, academic and other services for the international students at the University.
-It administers the International Cultural Center, and offers a year-round intensive English as a Second Language (ESL) program.
+- International Student Programs: This office provides information on the academic programs to students and educators overseas, and provides a wide range of social, cultural, academic and other services for the international students at the University.
+The program also administers the International Cultural Center, and offers a year-round intensive English as a Second Language (ESL) program.

 - Ministry Institute: An independent institute for ministry formation in a community setting; students of the Institute take graduate course work at the University.